Nuffield Health

 Surgical Options

 Mr Ferguson will be happy to discuss both open and keyhole repairs with you.
-Your own preference will be taken into account, but Mr ferguson will guide you as to which approach is most suitable for your hernia
+Your own preference will be taken into account, but Mr Ferguson will guide you as to which approach is most suitable for your hernia.
+Most surgery for hernias is performed under a general anaesthetic, but patients normally are able to return home the same day.

 Open Surgery